Keep this card with you in case of involvement with law enforcement personnel.

 - Re-insert the paper to print on the back and print page two

-- Trim and fold between the opposing text
+- Trim and fold using the crop marks provided

 - Card stock suggested